Prachikumari1008/Numpy_Basics/README.md

          Created using high-performance languages like C and C++.

       2. Used with Various Libraries

          NumPy is heavily used with various libraries like Pandas, Scipy, scikit-learn, etc.

+NumPy is heavily used with various libraries like Pandas, Scipy, scikit-learn, etc.
   ## Installation of NumPy